csdms/bmi/docs/source/governance.md

 ## The Project

-BMI is an open source software project (hereafter, the Project) affiliated with the NSF-funded [Community Surface Dynamics Modeling System] (CSDMS).
+BMI is an open source software project (hereafter, the Project) affiliated with the NSF-funded [Community Surface Dynamics Modeling System][CSDMS] (CSDMS).
 The goal of the Project is to develop an open source software interface standard for querying and controlling models.
 The Project also includes tools, documentation, and examples to support and promote this standard.
-The software developed by the Project is released under the MIT open source license, developed openly, and hosted on public GitHub repositories under the csdms and other GitHub organization.
+The software developed by the Project is released under the MIT open source license, developed openly, and hosted on public GitHub repositories under the [csdms][csdms-github-org] and other GitHub organizations.
 Proposed changes to the Project must follow the [CONTRIBUTING] document in the Project's main GitHub repository.

 The Project is developed by a team of distributed developers, called